Halum/NLProc-Proj-M-SS25-team-basic/README.md

 In later phase, extend the baseline RAG application to a certain specialization.

+## Specialization: Legal RAG System

+### Introduction & Motivation
+**Context:** Retrieval-Augmented Generation (RAG) has shown promise in open-domain QA and summarization.

+**Gap:** Legal practitioners need rapid identification of applicable statutes and subsections for incident descriptions.

+**Aim:** Extend our baseline RAG system to support multi-stage legal retrieval, mapping user-described incidents to relevant laws and subsections.

+### Objectives

+1. **Incident → Law Retrieval**
+   - Coarse retrieval of relevant Acts or Codes based on an incident embedding.

+2. **Law → Subsection Drill-Down**
+   - Fine-grained retrieval of sections/subsections, leveraging cross-reference graphs.

+3. **Explainable Summarization [Optional]**
+   - Generate human-readable rationales explaining why each statute applies.

+### Research Questions

+Further analysis is needed to narrow down these questions:

+- **What do you want to change about the baseline system?**
+  - Modifications to chunking strategies, embedding techniques, or retrieval methods specific to legal documents

+- **How are you going to measure your performance?**
+  - Potential metrics, evaluation frameworks, or comparison methodologies

+- **What data are you going to use?**
+  - Sources of legal texts, case studies, or benchmark datasets for system validation

 ## Project Status: Working Components and Areas for Improvement